Frazz by Jef Mallett for March 25, 2022

 13. Missing large

-42Irish Premium Member about 2 years ago
+42Irish Premium Member over 2 years ago

 Hard times make hard people.